jcable/oga-images/README.md

 The server side application is just a demo - it saves the image in the root directory and creates an html file with the metadata and a scaled image which links to the main image.

 The demo is available at https://oga-images.herokuapp.com/

+TODO
+1) show list of files and update to show which ones done
+2) enable/disable upload button according to required fields
+3) ?